github/semantic/README.md

 `semantic` is a Haskell library and command line tool for parsing, analyzing, and comparing source code.

+In a hurry?
+Check out our documentation of [example uses for the `semantic` command line tool](docs/examples.md).

 | Table of Contents |
 | :------------- |
 | [Usage](#usage) |